jacobvider/PySeq/README.md

 **Background:**
 The HiSeq is an instrument used for DNA sequencing.
-It was produced by Illumina, who have recently discontinued this device use in favor of newer sequencing technology.
+It was produced by Illumina, who have recently discontinued this device in favor of newer sequencing technology.

 **Project Goal:**
 PySeqX is an open-source code that controls the HiSeq X device and automates additional HiSeq X applications that go beyond initial sequencing applications.